Jjagg/MonoGame/Documentation/create_project.md

 For example: `dotnet new mgdesktopgl -o MyGame`.

-To know which platform identifier to use for your project, please refer to [Target Platforms](Platforms.md) overview.
+To know which platform identifier to use for your project, please refer to [Target Platforms](Platforms.md).